Bishop Daniel Findikyan, Primate of the Eastern Diocese

 Bishop Daniel Findikyan was born in Fort Worth, Texas, to Nurhan and Ursula Findikyan, who baptized their son with the name Michael.
 Early on he studied chemical engineering; but he followed instead his spiritual calling to the priesthood, enrolling and graduating from St. Nersess Armenian Seminary in New York.
 While studying at the seminary, he earned a master’s degree in musicology at City University of New York.

 After a year sojourn in Armenia, he studied for five years in Italy.
-In 1997, he received a doctorate degree in liturgy from the Pontifical Oriental Institute in Rome, a renowned institute dedicated to the study of the history, theology, liturgy, and spirituality of the Greek, Russian, Armenian, Syrian, Coptic, and other ancient Eastern churches.
-Fr.
-Daniel’s doctoral thesis dealt with the history of the daily services of the Armenian Church, comparing them with the liturgical traditions of other Eastern churches.
+In 1997, he received a doctorate degree in liturgy from the Pontifical Oriental Institute in Rome, a renowned institute dedicated to the study of the history, theology, liturgy, and spirituality of the ancient Eastern churches.
+Bishop Daniel’s doctoral thesis dealt compared the daily services of the Armenian Church with the liturgical traditions of other Eastern churches.

-Ordained a celibate priest by Archbishop Khajag Barsamian in 1997, Fr.
-Daniel served as dean of St. Nersess Armenian Seminary until 2012.
-He has also served as a visiting pastor of the St. Sarkis Church of Charlotte, NC.
+Ordained as a celibate priest by Archbishop Barsamian in 1997, and given the priestly name “Daniel,” he served as dean of St. Nersess Seminary until 2012.
+During that period he also served as a visiting pastor to the St. Sarkis Church of Charlotte, North Carolina.

-Fr.
-Daniel is a member of several scholarly and ecumenical associations.
-In November 2012, he was appointed the director of the Eastern Diocese’s Krikor and Clara Zohrab Information Center.
-He was also a visiting professor of liturgy at the University of Notre Dame in South Bend, IN, and at the Pontifical Oriental Institute in Rome.
+In November 2012, he became director of the Eastern Diocese’s Krikor and Clara Zohrab Information Center, and subsequently also became a visiting professor of liturgy at Notre Dame University, and at the Pontifical Oriental Institute in Rome.